hmajr/hmajr/README.md

 Hello hello everyone! 👋

 Data Engineer learning about DevOps thriving for making the world a little bit better using technology.
+WIDGET

-Lucian Lorens GitHub stats Top Languages
+Helio Junior GitHub stats Top Languages

 About:

 🤖 Started in Technology in 2015;